poelstra/ts-stream/README.md

 - Long stack trace support for errors thrown downstream (i.e. know which transform threw an error, and where that value came from)

-Notes:
-- Only one 'reader' can be attached to a stream: an explicit 'splitter' is needed to stream to multiple destinations.
-This is considered a feature, as different choices can be made for when to start streaming, how to handle backpressure and errors.
-- Reading is not done through an iterator interface, as that doesn't allow feedback on EOF, nor does it e.g. automatically handle errors during map.
-  If such behavior is needed, it is fairly easy to convert from `forEach()` to an iterator.
-- There is 'asymmetry' between e.g. `write()` and `forEach()` (i.e. there's no `read()` that reads a single value).
-Main reason is that there needs to be a single call to an end/error handler (because errors returned by it must somehow be handled, in this case by the corresponding `write()`/`end()` call), and having the read and end handlers in different calls lead to an awkward interface.

 # Usage and examples

 Examples are given in ES6 notation for brevity (e.g. `(n) => n * 2` instead of